NemoInc/coaching_devs_to_coach_devs/talks/talk_outline.md

 We're here to talk about how coaching is hard.

 We hope this talk is relevant for everyone.
 We'll be talking specifically about things coaches at codebar can try but to be honest we think you can apply these anytime you try to help anyone learn anything.

 We were realy interested in how we can become better coaches, and have come up with some dos and donts from a range of googling and personal experience.
 The majority of these come from 3 sources (codebar's coach guidelines, sarah mei's pairing with junior developers and mary-rose cooks blogs Why I coach and What I do when a student asks for help).

 Lets start with some of our donts.

 ## Part 1 - Don't do this - Emmett

-**Don't give direct answers** - We want to help them get every last bit of learning possible from the problem they're solving.
-If you give a direct answer you're robbing them of an opportunity to learn.
+**Don't give direct answers** - This is perfectly natural.
+Someone asks you a question, you can help them with the answer.
+The thing is we want to help them get every last bit of learning possible from the problem they're solving.

 Try to guide them towards finding the answer for themselves.

-If you give the answer you'll get the job done much quicker.
-But you won't be helping someone overcome their next problem when you're not there.
+If you give them the answer you'll get the job done much quicker but you'll also be robbing them of an opportunity to learn.

 ## Part 2 - Don't do this - Kevin